djvill/APLS/doc/how-to-use/view-transcript.md

 {% include screengrab.html src="transcript/layer-picker-segment.png" %}

-As you can see, not only did <span class="layer">segment</span> annotations get filled into the transcript body, but the label `segment (4143)` also changed color from black to {% include layer-color.html layer="segment" %} in the layer picker, matching the annotation color.
+A few things have happened here:

+- The transcript body now includes <span class="layer">segment</span> annotations, colored {% include layer-color.html layer="segment" %}
-In addition, the order of the layers in the transcript body matches the order in the layer picker.
+- In the layer picker, `segment (4143)` is now colored {% include layer-color.html layer="segment" %}, matching the annotations in the transcript body
+- The [IPA/DISC toggle](#displaying-phonological-layers-in-disc) now appears to the right of `segment (4143)`
+  - This only appears for phonological layers like <span class="layer">segment</span>

-If you click _segment_ again to deselect it, the <span class="layer">segment</span> annotations disappear but `segment (4143)` remains colored {% include layer-color.html layer="segment" %}:
+If you click _segment_ again to deselect it, the <span class="layer">segment</span> annotations and the IPA/DISC toggle disappear but `segment (4143)` remains colored {% include layer-color.html layer="segment" %}:

 {% include screengrab.html src="transcript/layer-picker-no-segment.png" %}